SaeedTaghavi/CS/docs/Chap04.md

 Three main thread libraries:

-- POSIX Pthreads
+- POSIX Pthreads: User or kernel level
-- Windows
+- Windows: Kernel level
-- Java
+- Java: Level depending on the thread library on the host system.

 Two general strategie for creating threads:

-- asynchronous threading: parent doesn't know children.
+- Asynchronous threading: parent doesn't know children.
-- synchronous threading: parent must wait for all of its children. (***fork-join***)
+- Synchronous threading: parent must wait for all of its children. (***fork-join***)

 All of the following examples use synchronous threading.